MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-limitations.md

 [!INCLUDE [Build 2022](includes/build-22-disclaimer.md)]

-This technology preview currently doesn't support some of the existing features you're used to in Power Virtual Agents and available features have some limitations.
+This technology preview currently doesn't support some of the existing features you're used to in Power Virtual Agents, and available features have some limitations.

 ## Limitations of current features